Sahil22-git/Student-Dropout-Predictions-ML/README.md

 # Student Dropout Prediction Model

-This notebook predicts the likelihood of student dropout using machine learning.
-It includes data preprocessing, feature selection, and a Decision Tree classifier.
-Helps identify at-risk students early for better academic planning.
+This project predicts whether a student is likely to drop out based on academic and personal factors.
+I performed exploratory data analysis (EDA) to understand key patterns and relationships in the data, followed by feature engineering to improve model performance.

+Multiple machine learning models were used — Decision Tree, Random Forest and XGBoost.
+A simple Gradio interface was also built so users can enter student details and get real-time dropout predictions.

-Built using Python, Pandas, Scikit-learn, and Jupyter Notebook.
+The project is built using Python, Pandas, Numpy, MatplotLib, Scikit-learn, XGBoost and Jupyter Notebook.